 It can be hard to know which poems will spur your middle and high schoolers into deep, meaningful discussion and which will leave them yawning!
-So we asked experienced teachers to share their favorites.
-We asked for their favorite poems that always get a reaction, even from teens.
+So we asked experienced teachers to share their favorite poems that always get a reaction, even from teens.
 Here’s what they had to say about the best poems for middle school and high school students.